derektypist/coding-traineeship-projects/119-Portfolio-Project-2-Company-Directory/README.md

 ![Database Structure](Data/databasestructure.png)

-The user interface should ask for a confirmation.
+The user interface should ask for a confirmation (To Do).

 ## Technologies